Frequently Asked Questions

 Yes, Hayes E. Daze Ranch is a permitted outfitter and offers guided horse tours on the Kisatchie NF.

 7) Does the Kisatchie National Forest have cabins?

-No, but we do have guest tent camping and motor home sites.
+No, we do not have have cabins.
+But we do have many campgrounds for tent and motor home camping.

 8) Who is in charge?

-Tom Tidwell is the Chief of the Forest Service.
-Mike Balboni is the Forest Supervisor for Kisatchie National Forest.
+Randy Moore is the Chief of the Forest Service.
+Lisa Lewis is the Forest Supervisor for Kisatchie National Forest.

 9) How do fires start in the forest?

 1st = arson, 2nd = carelessness and 3rd = lightning.

 10) Can you hunt in the Kisatchie National Forest?